nazzak/DataOpsDemo/README.md

 * [Airflow BigQuery Operator](https://airflow.apache.org/docs/stable/integration.html#bigquery)

 ## ETL with Dataproc, Dataflown, Cloud Storage and BigQuery
-Dataflow is a fantastic engine to do ETL between multiple source and target on GCP, I created a basic Pipeline [here](https://github.com/mlanciau/DataOpsDemo/blob/master/dataflow/twitter-google-dataflow.py) that demo how to parse JSON file from GCS, do some filtering / data preparation and then store it in BigQuery
-If you have prefer to use Spark or already having a huge Hadoop legacy you would like to migrate, you can find as well a simple Dataproc job [here](https://github.com/mlanciau/DataOpsDemo/blob/master/dataproc/twitterPySparkSplitting.py) that use [Apache Spark SQL connector for Google BigQuery](https://github.com/GoogleCloudDataproc/spark-bigquery-connector)
+Dataflow is a fantastic engine to do ETL between multiple sources and targets on GCP.
+I created a basic Pipeline [here](https://github.com/mlanciau/DataOpsDemo/blob/master/dataflow/twitter-google-dataflow.py) that demo how to parse JSON file from GCS, do some filtering / data preparation and then store it in BigQuery.
+If you prefer to use Spark or already have a huge Hadoop legacy to migrate, you can find as well a simple Dataproc job [here](https://github.com/mlanciau/DataOpsDemo/blob/master/dataproc/twitterPySparkSplitting.py) that use [Apache Spark SQL connector for Google BigQuery](https://github.com/GoogleCloudDataproc/spark-bigquery-connector).

-PS : If you prefer to avoid coding, we have fantastic option for that [Cloud Data Fusion](https://cloud.google.com/data-fusion) and [Cloud Dataprep by Trifacta](https://cloud.google.com/dataprep)
+PS : If you would like to avoid coding, we have fantastic options for that [Cloud Data Fusion](https://cloud.google.com/data-fusion) and [Cloud Dataprep by Trifacta](https://cloud.google.com/dataprep)

 ## Automatic CI / CD with Cloud Build and Stackdriver

 ### Continuous integration
-Goal of continuous integration is to test Data Pipeline,

-, the simplest way to be able to trigger Data Pipeline so for this project it is done either
+[Continuous Integration](https://en.wikipedia.org/wiki/Continuous_integration) aims to improve quality by running tests.
+For this demo, I am using Cloud Build capabilities to trigger either Cloud Function or Cloud Composer Airflow Dag (only on the dev environment).

 ### Continuous delivery
-Goal of Continuous delivery is to automate deployment so in this demo which is the case of Data Pipeline is to be able to copy the artifact, either code (python, SQL) but also
+Goal of [Continuous Delivery](https://en.wikipedia.org/wiki/Continuous_delivery) is to **automate deployment** once all the tests are successful.
+In this demo Cloud Build, will do the proper actions (initialisation, installation, creation of BigQuery Dataset, Table) in the correct environment automatically thanks to [Build Trigger](https://cloud.google.com/cloud-build/docs/running-builds/create-manage-triggers) on the **[dev|master]** branch.

-For this basic demo I will only focus on Cloud Build but you can go further and have a look at [Spinnaker](https://cloud.google.com/solutions/continuous-delivery-spinnaker-kubernetes-engine)
+PS : To go further, you might have a look at [Spinnaker](https://cloud.google.com/solutions/continuous-delivery-spinnaker-kubernetes-engine)